gatsbyjs/gatsby/docs/blog/2019-11-22-getting-started-with-gatsby-cloud/index.md

 ![A screenshot of the current Get Started page on gatsbyjs.com](final-state.png)

-Either way, Gatsby Cloud should work for you!
+Either way, Gatsby Cloud will work for you!
 Through the [Cloud Quickstart page]( https://www.gatsbyjs.com/get-started/), you can integrate your site with its data source(s) to drive Preview and automate builds.
 And it’s no commitment and no credit card required.
 All you need is a Github account.

 Here’s the reason I’m writing this blogpost.
 We are making the [Cloud Quickstart page]( https://www.gatsbyjs.com/get-started/) better and want to show you how it’s evolved over time and what the next steps are.